 - Set oven to 400F

-- Lightly butter a 9 or 10 inch tart pan, or round cake pan
+- Lightly butter a 9 or 10 inch tart pan, or cake pan.
+If you are going to want to remove it from the pan for slicing, line the bottom with a piece of parchment.

 - Whisk the dry ingredients together, set aside.